Doxuno

 EQUAL TREATMENT AND NON-DISCRIMINATION

-The Employer shall not unfairly discriminate against the Employee on any ground listed in section 6 of the Employment Equity Act 55 of 1998 (EEA), including race, gender, sex, pregnancy, marital status, family responsibility, ethnic or social origin, colour, sexual orientation, age, disability, religion, HIV status, conscience, belief, political opinion, culture, language, or birth.
-The Employer is committed to the principles of employment equity and shall comply with its obligations under the EEA, including reasonable accommodation of the Employee's disability (if applicable).
+The Employer shall not unfairly discriminate against the Employee on any ground listed in section 6 of the Employment Equity Act 55 of 1998 (EEA), including race, gender, sex, pregnancy, marital status, family responsibility, ethnic or social origin, colour, sexual orientation, age, disability, religion, HIV status, conscience, belief, political opinion, culture, language or birth.
+The Employer is committed to the principles of employment equity under the EEA and the section 9 right to equality in the Constitution, and shall provide reasonable accommodation of the Employee's disability where applicable.

 14.